Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Introduction

-Although the principle seems simple, retrieving the input electric shape from the data has been the subject of active investigations during the last two decades.
-Deconvolution algorithms have only led to limited improvements~\cite{yellampalle2005algorithm,wu2018electro}, and most research switched to alternate hardware strategies, such as encoding the information onto the transverse or angular direction~\cite{shan2000single,srinivasan2002novel,kawada2011single,minami2013single,kim2007single}, and combining electro-optic sampling with advanced laser pulse characterization techniques~\cite{jamison2003high,walsh2015time}.
-However these complex designs still present important trade-offs between sensitivity, maximum recording duration and temporal resolution.
+{It is important to note that this limitation is much more drastic than a simple "blurring effect". {When time evolutions faster than $\tau_R$ are present in the THz signal}, the output signal is typically a very deformed version of the input signal, as displayed in Fig.~\ref{fig:fig0}c.
+Moreover the limitation set by Equation~(\ref{eq:resolution_limit}) dramatically worsens when the desired analysis window duration increases (see Figure~\ref{fig:fig0}d).
+As a concrete example, in a situation where a recording duration of $10$~ps is required, and a $100$~fs laser is available, the resolution $\tau_R$ would be limited to $1$~ps.
+More generally this limitation implies that the resolution $\tau_R$ will be much larger than the initial pulse duration $\tau_L$, this issue being worse as the desired analysis window~$\tau_w$ increases.}

-We show here that electro-optic sampling systems can be transformed into terahertz digitizers, without trade-off on recording length and femtosecond resolution.
-Key to our approach is a completely new conceptual approach of electro-optic sampling, which has its roots in the theory of the {\it photonic time-stretch analog-to-digital converter}~\cite{time_stretch_first_bhushan1998time,fard2013photonic}.
-As we will see, this new point of view enables to obtain an extremely synthetic view of the process in Fourier domain, and to analyze electro-optic sampling in terms of {{\it frequency domain transfer functions}} (Fig.~\ref{fig:fig1}c).
-Using this approach, we show that it is possible to retrieve the input pulse (Fig.~\ref{fig:fig1}d) with unprecedented resolution, by using a retrieval algorithm based on the the concept of {\it phase-diversity}~\cite{kahn1954ratio, han_2005_phase_diversity}.
+{This major issue} has been the subject of active investigations during the last two decades.
+Deconvolution algorithms have only led to limited improvements~\cite{yellampalle2005algorithm,wu2018electro}, and most research switched to alternate hardware strategies, such as encoding the information onto the transverse or angular direction~\cite{shan2000single,srinivasan2002novel,kawada2011single,minami2013single,kim2007single}, or combining spectrally decoded electro-optic sampling with advanced laser pulse characterization techniques (such as FROG)~\cite{jamison2003high,walsh2015time}.
+This led to improvements of the temporal resolution.
+However these complex designs introduce new trade-offs between sensitivity, maximum recording duration, temporal resolution, { and repetition rate.}